 3.9 The County Council has a good track record of working with other authorities in particular on joint evidence based work (e.g. Strategic Housing Market Assessment) and the Council's minerals waste planning service is currently provided in conjunction with Northamptonshire County Council.
-The Council will continue to fulfil its responsibilities under the duty to co-operate requirements and keep open the possible production of joint evidence studies and if appropriate, the preparation of joint Local Plans or SPDs.
+The Council will continue to fulfil its responsibilities under the duty to co-operate requirements and keep open the possible production of joint evidence studies and if appropriate, the preparation of joint Local Plans, DPDs or SPDs.
+In order to co-ordinate the potential proposed development on the north side of Stamford within the Rutland and South Kesteven Local Plans, there will be a Memorandum of Cooperation agreed between Rutland County Council with South Kesteven District Council and Lincolnshire County Council.